 Spotify’s My Work Mode was created so “our employees will be able to work full time from home, from the office, or a combination of the two.
 The exact mix of home and office work mode is a decision each employee and their manager make together.”

 Whilst hybrid working is definitely at the top of everyone’s agenda in 2022… what else can you do to deliver an environment that creates a happier and healthier on/offline environment for your current and potential employees?

 The importance of company culture and living by your values

+As the workforce gets younger and priorities move from job security to work/life balance, organisations are slowly realising the growing importance of factors such as an Employee Value Proposition (EVP), social impact and employer brand, in a candidate’s decision making process – whether a new recruit or a long term employee.
 We buy into brands that match our personalities and seem to share our view of the world and we’ll continue to buy from them while they deliver on those perceptions.
 This holds true whether the brand in question is a cup of coffee or our next employer.